Oddworld: Abe's Oddysee: Development

+According to Lanning, the "GameSpeak" mechanic was partially inspired by the audio puzzles of Loom.
+Oddworld Inhabitants co-founder Sherry McKenna said it was part of her input into the game, given she had a background in both communications and psychology and believed that "the cure to everything is communication".
+McKenna also influenced the game's story with her solid beliefs against animal testing and for healthful living, making the characters' journeys engaging because "we want you to empathize with Abe.
+We want you to care for him", and in having the game reward peaceful behavior as much as destruction.

 Abe's Oddysee was the first major GT title that the UK development team, that had been taken in by GT following the acquisition of Warner Interactive, became involved with.
 The testing process of the game was unusual for GT Interactive as the British team did gameplay testing whilst normally American games were only tested in Europe for language and other compatibility issues.
 The game's soundtrack was composed by Josh Gabriel, and its sound design by Ellen Meijers.

 When Abe's Oddysee was in production, the developers found that an executive at publisher GT Interactive tried to sabotage production because he did not like the game being made.
 He took footage of the game to his boss, who loved the direction the game had, and chose to provide more funding at the expense of the executive who wanted to shut it down.
 Lanning later explained that in 1997 during Oddysees production, the video game industry was seen as making toys, and not taken seriously; they were "happy to make a living, but they weren't necessarily going out and bragging about it".
 Games began to be more about shooting and violence and blood, but Oddworld Inhabitants was "the antithesis to that" and said "we can make people feel better rather than just feel like they won".